-It is important to file the form and apply for relief even if your divorce decree states that the responsibility will lie solely with your former spouse.
-Once Innocent Spouse Relief takes affect, the IRS will only attempt to collect the applicable taxes, penalties, and interest from your former spouse.
+It is important to fill the form and apply for relief even if your divorce decree states that the responsibility will lie solely with your former spouse.
+Once Innocent Spouse Relief takes effect, the IRS will only attempt to collect the applicable taxes, penalties, and interest from your former spouse.
 You should be aware that not all debt qualifies for this type of relief.

 To qualify for Innocent Spouse Relief, you are required to meet the following conditions: